API References

 • c::AbstractSparseSynapse: The current spiking synapse object which contains data structures to represent the synapse network.

-• param::iSTDPParameterVoltage: Parameters needed for the iSTDP model, including learning rate η, target membrane potenital v0, STDP time constant τy, maximal and minimal synaptic weight (Wmax and Wmin).
+• param::iSTDPPotential: Parameters needed for the iSTDP model, including learning rate η, reference membrane potential v0, STDP time constant τy, maximal and minimal synaptic weight (Wmax and Wmin).

 • dt::Float32: The time step for the numerical integration.